John-Curcio/John-Curcio.github.io/content/blog/elo.md

 * Let $X_A$ be a one-hot encoding of the chess player $A$
 * Let $Y$ be $1$ if A beat B, $0.5$ if they draw, and $0$ if B beat A

-$P(A\ beats\ B) = 1 / (1 + e^{-\beta (X_A - X_B)})$
+$P(A\ beats\ B) = 1 / (1 + e^{-\beta^T (X_A - X_B)})$

 That looks familiar, right?
 It's logistic regression without an intercept term.
-To show these are equivalent, set $A = \frac{400}{\ln 10} \beta X_A$.
+To show these are equivalent, set $A = \frac{400}{\ln 10} \beta^T X_A$.

 And then, for the update rule:

-$ \beta' = \beta + \alpha (Y - P(A\ beats\ B))$
+$ \beta' = \beta + \alpha (Y - P(A\ beats\ B))^T (X_A - X_B)$

-Ignoring draws, this is the gradient of the binary cross-entropy loss, with $\alpha$ for the learning rate.
+Ignoring draws, this is the gradient of the binary cross-entropy loss, with the learning rate $\alpha$ equivalent to a scaled K-factor.

 **So the Elo rating system is stochastic gradient descent on a really, really wide logistic regression model, with a batch size of 1**.
-The K-factor is a scaled learning rate.
+Every player gets a coefficient, which is their Elo score.

 # Is this really more intuitive?

 Criticisms of the Elo rating system cost a dime a dozen.
 For instance, suppose you compete in a tournament, and you lose your first match against a similarly-ranked opponent.
-For your own ego's sake, you should hope that guy does well in the rest of the tournament - if he also beats everyone else, you can believe that his original elo was an underestimate.
+For your own ego's sake, you should hope that guy does well in the rest of the tournament - if he also beats everyone else, you can believe that his original Elo was an underestimate.

 I believe Elo scores in chess culture play a role similar to that of Black-Scholes in finance.
 Nobody treats the model as gospel anymore, yet it laid the foundation for options trading as a large, legitimate industry with many participants.
 Its primary utility is as a shorthand, a social convention, a lingua franca; **anything more sophisticated would be a worse coordinating mechanism.**